theheking/intro-to-r/content/6_datavisualisation.md

 > Exercise
 > --------
 > Make the ugliest plot you can!
-Hint if you can make it uglier than Katherine's favourite graph I will be impressed
+Hint: if you can make it uglier than Katherine's favourite graph, I will be impressed
 > ![](../img/banana.png)